 SEVERE WEATHER DRIVING REQUIRES EXTRA CAUTION

 Severe weather can strike at any time of the year.
-It is not always possible to avoid driving during dangerous weather conditions.
-However, being a cautious driver can mean the difference between getting home safely and standing along the side of the road waiting for a tow truck.
+It is not always possible to avoid driving during dangerous weather conditions, but cautious driving can mean the difference between getting home safely and standing along the side of the road waiting for a tow truck.

 Snow and Ice

 Once your windows are cleared and you are on the road, keep your speed slow and consistent.
-In deep snow, travel at a speed fast enough to keep your momentum going but slow enough to maintain control of the vehicle.
-Road signs usually warn us that bridges freeze before roads.
-Therefore, slow down before crossing bridges and overpasses and avoid sudden changes in speed or direction.
+In deep snow, travel at a speed fast enough to keep your momentum but slow enough to maintain control.
+Road signs usually warn that bridges freeze before roads; slow down before crossing bridges and overpasses and avoid sudden changes in speed or direction.

 Fog

-During foggy conditions, stay to the right side of the road and turn on your low-beam headlights.
-If you cannot see the edge of the road, it might be safest to pull over.
-If you make the decision to pull off the road, be sure to pull to the far right, off of the traffic lane, and turn on your hazard lights.
+In foggy conditions, stay to the right side of the road and use low-beam headlights.
+If you cannot see the edge of the road, it may be safest to pull over.
+When pulling off the road, move completely out of the traffic lane, turn on your hazard lights, and wait until visibility improves.

 Wind and Rain

-Wind and rain present special challenges for drivers.
-If you have a high-profile vehicle such as a trailer or motor home, consider staying off the roads until the winds die down.
-The beginning of a rain storm is the most treacherous time to be on the road, as water mixes with road oils and dirt to create a slick surface.
-Be careful to avoid hydroplaning by slowing down and maintaining traction between your tires and the road surface.
-Turn on your lights to allow your vehicle to be seen by other drivers and use your defroster and/or air-conditioner to improve visibility.
+Wind and rain present special challenges.
+If you drive a high-profile vehicle such as a trailer or motor home, consider staying off the roads until winds die down.
+The beginning of a rainstorm is especially treacherous because water mixes with road oils and dirt to create a slick surface.

 Need insurance for You, Your Family or Your Business?